ghz1302/BehavioralCloning/writeup_template.md

 ####1.
 An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (h5create.py lines 18-24)
+My model consists of a convolution neural network with 5x5, 3x3 filter sizes  (h5create.py lines 81-90)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes RELU layers to introduce nonlinearity (code line 81-85), and the data is normalized in the model using a Keras lambda layer (code line 79).

 ####2.
 Attempts to reduce overfitting in the model